 If you’re not quite familiar with this new generation of displays, we’re here to help.
-We’ve rounded up the best USB-C monitors for you, from some of the best curved monitors and the best 4K monitors to excellent displays for creative pros, we’ve rounded up the best USB-C monitors for you so you can find the one that best suits your needs.
-No matter if you’re looking for the best monitor for Macbook Pros or if you want a more seamless workflow and have gorgeous visuals.
-One of these will suit your needs.
+We’ve rounded up the best USB-C monitors for you, from some of the best curved monitors and the best 4K monitors to excellent displays for creative pros.
+If you want a more seamless setup and workflow – not to mention, gorgeous visuals – one of these will suit your needs.
 We’ll even help you score one of the best Black Friday monitor deals when you’re ready to buy.

 Whether it's for your MacBook Pro or your Windows laptop you’re looking to buy a USB-C monitor for, the BenQ EW3270U is a great all-around choice.
 This 4K display delivers beautiful picture quality with High Dynamic Range support, AMD FreeSync and Opt-Clarity technology, making it great for streaming movies and shows as well as casual gaming.
 But, perhaps it’s key selling points are its Flicker-Free, Low Blue Light and Brightness Intelligence Plus features, which all help to make this display easy on its users’ eyes.
 This monitor is designed to reduce eye fatigue and strain so even when you’ve been on your computer for hours, your eyes won’t feel like it.